psp1g/papers/README.md

 ### Notes

-- **The game will always "crash" and restart when you launch the game, this is normal**

 - If a chatter is banned or timed out while they are the current chatter (ie. by a mod or nightbot for saying naughty things), they will no longer be eligible to be the active chatter again during the session
 - Chatters who were recently active chatters have a much lower chance of becoming an chatter again